Things you need to be aware of when you are buying or selling Antique / Vintage British Bakelite Telephones.

 10 years ago the market for antique telephones was largely limited to "collectors" such as ourselves however by far the biggest market for these vintage telephones today are people who want to own a retro telephone or classic British icon of design and engineering.

 The big difference today is people now want to use these old telephones on the modern telephone system.
 The good news is that this can be done sympathetically (without damage to the telephone or its antique value).
 However it needs to be done properly so that the telephone does not intermittently interfere with the other phones or Broadband, otherwise telephones may fail to ring on occasion or test incorrectly from the telephone exchange.
-For example as a minimum it usually requires very careful mechanical adjustment of the bell and vintage chrome telephone dial.
+For example as a minimum it usually requires very careful mechanical adjustment of the bell and the vintage chrome telephone dial.